hywong2/Semiconductor_Database/README.md

+PDF files of the papers can be found in the corresponding folders.

 Citations:

 K. Mehta and H. -Y. Wong, "Prediction of FinFET Current-Voltage and Capacitance-Voltage Curves Using Machine Learning With Autoencoder," in IEEE Electron Device Letters, vol. 42, no. 2, pp. 136-139, Feb.
 2021, doi: 10.1109/LED.2020.3045064.